-If we average all of that out, random encounter card should be worth 3.5 points with a pretty high amount of variance.
-Kuge is really doing lots of work to pull up this average.
+If we average all of that out, a random encounter card should be worth 3.5 points with a high amount of variance.
+Kuge is doing lots of work to pull up this average.
 You are getting 3 or less points on 10/14 cards with the final 4 acting as jackpots.

 Analyzing the possible outcomes of all of the stops gets us to a very important number, that number is how many points is a coin worth.
 You won’t always have the opportunity to get the best case because of the many times you are at the whim of luck, but here is a good starting point:

 Based on these best and medium cases it looks pretty clear that a coin should be earning you over 3 points as a goal.
 Of course you can settle for less but this will be a good benchmark.